-The winery is located in the municipality of Talence in the area Pessac-Léognan
+The estate is located in the municipality of Talence in the area Pessac-Léognan

 (Bordeaux).
-It is classified for white wine as "Cru Classé" (Graves).
-The property was acquired in 1611 by Marie de Laville.
-After several changes of ownership, it went in 1931 in the possession of Frédéric-Otto Woltner.
-This was owner of the neighboring Château La Mission Haut-Brion
+It is classified as "Cru Classé" for white wine (Graves).
+The property was acquired by Marie de Laville in 1611.
+After several changes of ownership, it became the property of Frédéric-Otto Woltner in 1931.
+This was the owner of the neighboring one Château La Mission Haut-Brion

 and Château La Tour-Haut-Brion

-, All three goods were then acquired in 1983 by the Dillon family, who also owned the Château Haut-Brion
+, All three goods were then purchased by the Dillon family in 1983, who also owned the Château Haut-Brion

-belongs and their empire under the name Domaine Clarence Dillon
+heard and her empire under the name Domaine Clarence Dillon